octocloudlabs/supercharge-docs/docs/walt/lab-9.md

 To restart the codespace, you can click on the codespace name, but let's look at how to manage the codespace before going any further.

+### Manage your Codespaces

 * Click the **...** button, then choose the **Manage Codespaces** menu item.
 <img src='/assets/img/a-lab-09-06.png' alt="lab image" class="img-lab" >

 On the page you can see additional information about the codespace.
-For example you can see the VM configuration  (2-core, 4GB RAM, 32GB)
+For example you can see the VM configuration  (2-core, 4GB RAM, 32GB).

 <img src='/assets/img/a-lab-09-07.png' alt="lab image" class="img-lab" >